 In this review, I am going to walk through some of the top features of this blaster, and I will share my honest opinion with you.

 What Is the Elite 2.0 Commander RD-6?

 The Elite 2.0 range of blasters is the successor to the highly successful N-Strike Elite series that was released in 2012.
 This new series also includes the new Elite 2.0 dart, which isn’t much different from its predecessor, the Elite dart.

 Elite 2.0 blasters have a brand new teal and orange color scheme, and they also typically come with various tactical rails and attachment points, allowing for easy customization with accessories.

 Also worth noting is that most Elite 2.0 blasters are clipped and glued together, which is controversial as it makes modifying these blasters much harder.
 On the flip side, this manufacturing style has made the blasters more cost-effective.

 3 Reasons to Buy the Commander RD-6

 Here’s my take on the Nerf Elite 2.0 Commander RD-6 blaster.

 1. Single Fire and Slam Fire

 It’s always nice to have a Nerf blaster that can fire in both single and slam fire mode, and the Commander does exactly that.
-Keep in mind though that accuracy is sacrificed when using slam fire mode, but that is kind of expected.
+Keep in mind, though, that accuracy is sacrificed when using slam fire mode, but that is expected.

 It’s worth mentioning that the 6-dart drum is fixed within the blaster.
 You can’t remove it, or pop out, to load the darts.
 But loading darts is still easy enough to do via the available slots on the sides of the drum.

 A bonus is that while the Commander has a 6-dart capacity drum, you will get 12 Elite 2.0 darts when you purchase this blaster.